Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 Most importantly, selecting $(\chi, \mathcal{D}, \log\bar{Q})$ as input parameters for modeling the reduced octupole $\bar{S}_3$ underscores the influence of higher-order corrections in refining the $\bar{S}_3-\bar{Q}$ universal relation.
 This parameter combination results in a more robust and EoS-insensitive representation of $\bar{S}_3$, enhancing its general applicability across a wide range of stellar models.
 Moreover, the suggested regression model is expected to maintain comparable performance when trained with alternative spin-related parameters such as $\sigma$, $\mathcal{E}$, $M \times \hat{f}$, or $R_{\mathrm{eq}} \times f/c$ instead of $\chi$.
 Lastly, it should be highlighted that the star's compactness $C$ can also serve as an alternative to, or be used alongside, $\mathcal{D}$ as an input feature, preserving the universality of the relation and supporting reliable $\bar{S}_3$ inference.

-Consistent with previous relations, we evaluate each NS configuration in the test subset $X_1$ to examine how the selected input parameters of the suggested ANN influence its predictive performance.
-This evaluation provides insight into the model’s ability to accurately estimate $\bar{S}_3$ across the defined parameter space.
-As illustrated in the top panel of Fig. \ref{fig:S3_shap_figs}, each parameter can contribute either positively or negatively to the predicted value.
-Higher (lower) values of $\mathcal{D}$ and $\log \bar{Q}$ generally correspond to positive (negative) SHAP contributions to the model’s output, indicating a direct correlation.
-In contrast, feature $\chi$ does not exhibit a clear contribution pattern, as both low and high values can influence the predicted output in either a positive or negative direction.
+Consistent with previous relations, we evaluate each NS configuration in the test subset $X_1$ to examine how the selected inputs are attributed to the model’s predicted output.
+This evaluation provides insight into the model’s ability to estimate $\bar{S}_3$ across the defined parameter space.
+As illustrated in the top panel of Fig. \ref{fig:S3_shap_figs}, each parameter can contribute either positively or negatively to the model's expected value $\mathbb{E}_X(\hat{\bar{S}}_{3,\theta^\star})$.
+Higher (lower) values of $\mathcal{D}$ and $\log \bar{Q}$ generally correspond to positive (negative) SHAP contributions, indicating a direct correlation.
+In contrast, feature $\chi$ does not exhibit a clear contribution pattern, as both low and high values can influence either in a positive or negative direction.
 The observed SHAP-value pattern reflects known physical dependencies of $\bar{S}_3$ on NS properties.
-More specifically, higher values of $\chi$ and $\bar{Q}$ enhance rotational deformation, leading to increased octupole moments and thus positively influencing the model's output.
-In addition, larger (lower) values of $\mathcal{D}$, which correlate with higher (lower) compactness and reduced deformability, are associated with smaller (larger) quadrupole moments, thereby contributing positively (negatively) to $\bar{S}_3$.
+More specifically, irrespective of $\chi$, higher values of $\bar{Q}$ lead to increased octupole moments and thus positively influence the model’s expected value $\mathbb{E}_X(\hat{\bar{S}}_{3,\theta^\star})$.
+In addition, larger (lower) values of $\mathcal{D}$, which correlate with higher (lower) compactness and reduced deformability, are associated with smaller (larger) quadrupole moments, thereby contributing positively (negatively) to $\bar{S}_3$ expected value.

 Finally, the bottom panel of Fig. \ref{fig:S3_shap_figs} displays the mean absolute SHAP values for each input feature across the test subset.
-The average contributions of $\chi$, $\mathcal{D}$, and $\log \bar{Q}$ to the model's predictions are $1.60$, $5.07 $, and $8.27$, respectively.
+The average contributions of $\chi$, $\mathcal{D}$, and $\log \bar{Q}$ are $1.60$, $5.07 $, and $8.27$, respectively.

 It is crucial to recognize that the multipole moments have a distinct spin dependence when described in terms of stellar compactness or normalized moment of inertia.
 Moreover, the analysis so far has also highlighted the importance of the $\mathcal{D}$ parameter in capturing the underlying universal representation.
 Furthermore, as first suggested in \cite{yagi2014multipole}, this spin dependence tends to partially cancel out when one multipole moment is expressed as a function of another (see, for example, the $\bar{S}_3-\bar{Q}$ relation).